angular/angular/aio/content/guide/service-worker-getting-started.md

 ### Initial load

-With the server running, you can point your browser at [http://localhost:8080](http://localhost:8080).
+With the server running, point your browser at http://localhost:8080/.
 Your application should load normally.

 <div class="alert is-helpful">